Current Postgraduate Students

 Supervisors: Dr Jerry Lloyd, Prof. Mike Bentley, Dr Anthony Newton (Edinburgh), Dr Natasha Barlow

 In comparison to Fennoscandia and Arctic Canada, the Last Glacial Maximum (LGM) extent of the Icelandic Ice Sheet (IIS) is still relatively poorly constrained.
-At present, there are two contrasting hypotheses of the Icelandic glaciation, with very different resulting patterns of ice loading and associated relative sea-level (RSL) change.
-Investigating the contrasting ice loading scenarios is important, as the potential volume of meltwater from the LGM IIS would also vary between scenarios, leading to very different implications for global thermohaline circulation.
+An accurate understanding of LGM IIS configuration is important, as the potential volume of meltwater would also vary between ice loading scenarios, leading to very different implications for global thermohaline circulation.

-As a result, this research will investigate the postglacial RSL changes of northwest (NW) Iceland with the principal aim of resolving the current debates surrounding the ice loading history of the region.
-This will be achieved through a combination of accurate, high density RSL data and glacio-isostatic adjustment (GIA) modelling.
-Isolation basin sites will be investigated in five areas of NW Iceland along two perpendicular transects, allowing regional patterns of RSL change to be identified and therefore the hypotheses of ice loading to be tested.
+As a result, this research investigated the postglacial RSL changes of northwest (NW) Iceland with the principal aim of resolving the current debates surrounding the ice loading history of the region.
+This was achieved through a combination of accurate, high density RSL data and glacio-isostatic adjustment (GIA) modelling.

-Postglacial relative sea-level change and deglaciation of Stykkishólmur, northern Snæfellsnes, Iceland (MSc Res)
+Lateglacial to Holocene relative sea-level changes in the Stykkishólmur area, northern Snæfellsnes, Iceland (MSc Res)

 Supervisors: Dr Jerry Lloyd, Prof. Mike Bentley